ady133t/ESP32-MQTT-PlatformIO-Wokwi/README.md

-# PlatformIO project to demonstrating ESP32 Wokwi simulation with MQTT
+# PlatformIO project to demonstrate ESP32 Wokwi simulation with MQTT